Probing holography in $p$-adic CFT: -adic representations

 where $M = \pi(L)$ is the image of the Lie algebra element $L$.\footnote{The Lie algebra elements are complex-valued matrices.} However, $t$ and entries of $M$ are in different number fields with different norms, so the multiplication $tM$ is forbidden, and the Lie algebra representation over $\mathbb{C}$ cannot exist.
 Since there is no well-defined Lie algebra or ``infinitesimal generators'' for the dilatation operator $L_0$, it is a little bit dubious to discuss a ``state-operator correspondence'' used in \cite{Ling-Yan} and hence radial quantization.

 However, we should also mention the possibility to construct a Lie algebra representation over $\mathbb{Q}_p$ \cite{Verma,BGG}.
-In these cases, we need to consider Hilbert spaces over $\mathbb{Q}_p$ though, inconsistent with Melzer's axioms for $p$-adic CFTs.
+In these cases, we need to consider Hilbert spaces over $\mathbb{Q}_p$ though, which is inconsistent with Melzer's axioms for $p$-adic CFTs.